MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ::: moniker range="azure-devops-2019"

 If your pipeline has [templates in another repository](process/templates.md#using-other-repositories), you must let the system know about that repository.
-The `repository` keyword lets you specify an external repository.
+The `repository` resource keyword lets you specify an external repository.

 ::: moniker-end

 ::: moniker range="> azure-devops-2019"

 If your pipeline has [templates in another repository](process/templates.md#using-other-repositories), or you want to use [multi-repo checkout](repos/multi-repo-checkout.md) with a repository that requires a service connection, you must let the system know about that repository.
-The `repository` resource lets you specify an external repository.
+The `repository` resource keyword lets you specify an external repository.

 ::: moniker-end